IterateAI/OpenThreatDetection/README.md

     ```
 WEPWEB is started from a TTY and binds to port 5000 as follows.

-4. Deactivate the virtual environment:
+4. Deactivate the virtual environment(Optional)

     ```sh
     deactivate